Touhidujjaman-Emon/pizza-menu-componets-proops-jsx-/README.md

 - Way to pass data from parent to child component
 - Immutable (can't be changed by child component)
 - Passed like function arguments
-- Can be any data type (strings, numbers, booleans, arrays, objects, functions)
+- Can be any data type (strings, numbers, booleans, arrays, objects, functions eveb other components)

 ```js
 // Parent component